s070681/beads_viewer/README.md

 ### 2. The Export Engine (`--export-md`)
 For external reporting, `bv` includes a robust **Mermaid Generator** (`pkg/export/markdown.go`).
 *   **Sanitization:** It automatically escapes unsafe characters in issue titles to prevent syntax errors in the Mermaid parser.
+*   **Collision-Proof IDs:** When sanitization would collide (e.g., symbol-only IDs), nodes get a stable hash suffix so edges never merge or disappear.
 *   **Class-Based Styling:** Nodes are assigned CSS classes (`classDef open`, `classDef blocked`) based on their status, so the resulting diagram visually matches the TUI's color scheme when rendered on GitHub or GitLab.
 *   **Semantic Edges:** Blockers are rendered with thick arrows (`==>`), while loose relations use dashed lines (`-.->`), encoding the *severity* of the link into the visual syntax.